 Crystal Cove State Park has 3.2 miles of beach, a 60 site campground, 400 acres of coastal terrace, and 2,400 acres of undeveloped wild land, which is popular for hiking and horseback riding.
 The offshore waters are designated as an underwater park and the Historic District of the park includes interpretive programs and facilities, a beachfront restaurant and overnight lodging.
 The park is located off the Pacific Coast Highway between Corona Del Mar and Laguna Beach.
 Phone (949) 494-3539 for more information.

 The Crystal Cove State Park Historic District, a National Register of Historic Places property, is located on the ocean side of Pacific Coast Highway in Newport Beach.
-When driving south on the Pacific Coast Highway from Corona del Mar and points north, the entrance to the Historic District of Crystal Cove State Park is located at the Los Trancos cross street, the first traffic light after Newport Coast Drive.
+When driving south on the Pacific Coast Highway from Corona del Mar, the entrance to the Historic District of Crystal Cove State Park is located at the Los Trancos cross street, the first traffic light after Newport Coast Drive.
 When driving north on the Pacific Coast Highway from Laguna Beach, the entrance to the Historic District is located at the Los Trancos cross street, the first traffic light after Crystal Heights Drive.
 General public parking for the Historic District is located on the inland side of the highway with a limited number of accessible parking spaces on the west side.
 Additional accessible parking is available in the east lot (Los Trancos Parking Area) where a shuttle equipped with a wheelchair lift transports visitors across the highway and down to the Historic District.
 A loading zone for passenger drop off is also provided in the Historic District.